-The aggregate market value of common stock held by non-affiliates of the registrant on June 30, 2021, the last business day of the registrant's most recently completed second fiscal quarter, based on the closing price on that date of \$11.33, was approximately \$135 million.
+The aggregate market value of common stock held by non-affiliates of the registrant on June 30, 2022, the last business day of the registrant's most recently completed second fiscal quarter, based on the closing price on that date of \$7.66, was approximately \$93 million.
 The registrant, solely for the purpose of this required presentation, deemed its Board of Directors and Executive Officers to be affiliates, and deducted their stockholdings in determining the aggregate market value.

-There were 15,659,683 shares of Class A common stock, 20,000,000 shares of Class B common stock and 3,567,543 shares of Series A Preferred Stock outstanding as of March 1, 2022.
+There were 3,171,553 shares of Class A common stock and 4,000,000 shares of Class B common stock outstanding as of March 20, 2023 (as adjusted to give effect to the 1 for 5 reverse stock split described herein and prior to giving effect to any rounding in settlement), and 3,567,543 shares of Series A Preferred Stock outstanding as of March 20, 2023.